BOTCoinNetwork/botcoin/docs/README.md

-# MonetD Documents
+# botcoin Documents

 ## ReadTheDocs

-Full documentation is availble on [ReadTheDocs](https://monetd.readthedocs.io/en/latest/).
+Full documentation is availble on [ReadTheDocs](https://botcoin.network/docs/en/latest/).
 For most users it is easiest to access the docs directly from there.

 ## Building Documentation